 How to Craft Anti-Heroes, Villains, and Other Bad Guys and Girls

 Whether you’re viewing summer blockbusters, devouring books on the beach, or watching political conventions on TV, you probably have bad guys and girls on your mind.
-Alongside author Christine Z. Mason, I’ll be presenting a writing workshop on how to craft compelling literary scoundrels at the Pacific Northwest Writers Association annual conference (Thursday, July 28, 2016).
-Whether or not you can attend the workshop, feel free to check out our handout here.
+Alongside author Christine Z. Mason, I presented a writing workshop on how to craft compelling literary scoundrels at the Pacific Northwest Writers Association annual conference on July 28, 2016.
+Whether or not you attended the workshop, feel free to check out our handout here.

 Summer of Love ’16 Challenge

 It’s July 2016, and summer is in full swing.
 Children are giggling as they splash into the lake.
 Dogs are snoozing in the shade.
 Lawn mowers are mowing, grills are grilling.
 And firework stands are popping up everywhere.
 It feels like the true season for celebration.